 What Does Direct Access Mean to Physical Therapy Patients?

-Patients, in most cases, have a right to an evaluation or consultation without the need for a referral, which gives them a chance to seek out medical care for a condition and learn more about what their next steps might – and need – to be.
-Direct access for physical therapy is one of the types of medical care that doesn’t need this referral for patients to begin receiving treatment, but direct access for some is limited when it comes to using insurance to pay for the sessions, which is where it becomes slightly more difficult to understand.
+Patients, in most cases, have a right to an evaluation or consultation without the need for a referral.
+This gives them a chance to seek out medical care for a condition and learn more about what their next steps might – and need – to be.
+Direct access for physical therapy is one of the types of medical care that doesn’t need this referral for patients to begin receiving treatment.
+One limitation, though?
+Direct access for some is limited when it comes to using insurance to pay for the sessions.
+This is where it becomes slightly more difficult to understand.

 This is especially true today, with the COVID-19 pandemic limiting the amount of contact non-emergency patients can have with their medical providers.
-In this case, direct access for physical therapy would eliminate an extra step – and an extra trip out of the house.
+In this case, direct access for physical therapy eliminates an extra step – and an extra trip out of the house.
 Home exercise and home health care with physical therapy make a difference.
 Consider using them to help yourself – starting today.

 Why is Direct Access For Physical Therapy Patients During the COVID-19 Pandemic Necessary?

-While some states don’t require this type of referral to continue treatment, most insurance companies will, which is a barrier for many because the cost for multiple sessions along with the in-office visit for the referral can add up quickly.
-By scheduling this first session and asking for a referral when one is needed, patients can skip the back-and-forth with their insurance companies about covering necessary – but not necessarily referred – sessions.
+While some states don’t require this type of referral to continue treatment, most insurance companies will.
+This is a barrier for many because the cost for multiple sessions along with the in-office visit for the referral can add up quickly.
+Schedule this first session and ask for a referral when one is needed.
+By doing this, patients can skip the back-and-forth with their insurance companies about covering necessary – but not necessarily referred – sessions.

-In the United States, COVID-19 has made it next to impossible to get appointments quickly for routine matters, and waiting extra weeks to even begin the process of starting physical therapy can result in making injuries worsen, or giving the body more time to weaken.
-Both of these conditions are things that patients – and physical therapy providers – want to avoid whenever possible, and direct access to physical therapy will significantly reduce the probability of these outcomes occurring.
+In the United States, COVID-19 has made it next to impossible to get appointments quickly for routine matters.
+Waiting extra weeks to even begin the process of starting physical therapy can result in injuries worsening or giving the body more time to weaken.
+Both of these conditions are things that patients – and physical therapy providers – want to avoid whenever possible.
+Direct access to physical therapy significantly reduces the probability of these outcomes occurring.

 How the COVID-19 Pandemic Highlights the Benefits of Direct Access to Physical Therapy

 Another important thing to remember?
-Even though a physical therapist will not be seeing or treating patients that have been diagnosed with the Coronavirus, general practitioners and family doctors will… which means that each visit into your doctor’s office increases the risk of coming into contact with others that could potentially have or be carrying the virus.
+Even though a physical therapist won’t see or treat patients that have been diagnosed with the Coronavirus, general practitioners and family doctors will.
+This means that each visit into your doctor’s office increases the risk of coming into contact with others that could potentially have or be carrying the virus.

 - By utilizing direct access and bypassing an initial diagnosis from a general physician, patients will leave the schedules and appointment times open for patients that could potentially be sick.
 It’s a common misconception that a physical therapist is unable to diagnose an injury, and while they cannot provide the same level of diagnosis as a doctor, they can assess a patient’s activity level, stamina, capabilities and the best ways to move forward with treatment.

-- With the advances made by medical professionals and the inclusion of new technologies like telehealth services, patients can practice safe social distancing, stay in their homes, and connect with their physical therapists before deciding whether or not they want to seek out a diagnosis and prescription for physical therapy from their doctors – or utilize the option for direct access to physical therapy.
+- With the advances made by medical professionals and the inclusion of new technologies like telehealth services, many things are possible.
+Patients practice safe social distancing, stay in their homes, and connect with their physical therapists.
+This is all done before deciding whether or not they want to seek out a diagnosis and prescription for physical therapy from their doctors.
+It also happens before they utilize the option for direct access to physical therapy.

 What to Remember about Direct Access During the COVID-19 Pandemic … and After